ryandawsonuk/crdtester/README.md

 Clone this repository and run with `./mvnw spring-boot:run` (or `./mvnw.cmd spring-boot:run` on windows)

 If successful then near the end of the output you will see logging including `deleted mymodel` and `watch closed`.
 The tool should fail if unsuccessful.

+The custom resource contains a `status` and within that `state` which needs to be `Available` before deleting.
+The spring expression to match this is `unknownFields['status']['state'] eq 'Available'` - here `unknownFields` is a wrapper that allows custom resources to be handled in a general way without the check mechanism being tied to a particular CRD.

 ## Using Custom Configuration